MediciHouse07/Learning_Records/FM_06_multi_calculus.md

 https://www.youtube.com/watch?v=xrypSZU8cBE&list=PL4C4C8A7D06566F38&index=19

 # Lec 19: Vector fields and line integrals in the plane | MIT 18.02 Multivariable Calculus, Fall 2007
+2025/09/06

+4500<->5100 End

+- not to think about how to parameterize it
+- thinking geometrically

+# Lec 19: Vector fields and line integrals in the plane | MIT 18.02 Multivariable Calculus, Fall 2007
 2025/09/05

 4000<->4500